ibm-cloud-docs/vpc/at-events.md

 | volume  | is.volume.volume.update  | Volume was updated  |
 | volume  | is.volume.volume.delete  | Volume was deleted  |
 | volume  | is.volume.volume.read    | One or more volumes were retrieved  |
 {: caption="Table 22.
-Actions that generate events for block storage resources" caption-side="top"}
+Actions that generate events for block storage resources" caption-side="bottom"}

 An event does not contain a volume name if no information is available at the time of the event.
 For example, when you make a request to create a volume but do not provide a volume name, the information is not available and does not appear in the event.
 {: note}